gabr1e11/so-simple-theme/en/_posts/2016-09-12-golden-titanium-part2.md

 ## Algorithm optimization

 So this was the thing with my algorithm.
-On first pass I was analysing the input string to find the matched blocks.
+On first pass I was analyzing the input string to find the matched blocks.
 While doing so I was marking the matched parenthesis with a 'X', remember?
 Then on the second pass I was basically adding up those 'X' together to count the number of consecutive matched parenthesis in a block.
 What if instead I saved directly the amount of matched parenthesis in a block?